hashicorp/demo-consul-cloud-map/docs/stage3.md

 ![Corporate datacenter and AWS with web, api, and Consul servers](images/stage3/architecture.png)

 In order to maintain the connection to the onprem database, we use AWS Cloud Map to resolve to `database.example.terraform` from the API service on AWS.
+For additional visibility between onprem and AWS, we need to stretch our mesh by federating the datacenters.

 ## Update API Service on AWS